dedoxd2/SocialMediaApp/README.md

 # SocialMediaApp
-This is a simple social media website that contains this features :
+This is a simple social media App that contains this features :
 Register, Log in, Log out,
  account settings , posting photos
 , Post Feed , Like Post,